Azure/azure-iot-cli-extension/README.md

 ### Step 1: Install the extension

 Now that you have a compatible Azure CLI installed you can add the IoT extension.
-When installing an extension any additional Python dependencies required will be downloaded and installed.
+When you install an extension, any additional Python dependencies required are automatically downloaded and installed.

 There are multiple options for installation.
-After following one, you can use `az extension list` to validate currently installed extensions or `az extension show --name azure-cli-iot-ext` to see details about this one.
+After installing the extension, you can use `az extension list` to validate the currently installed extensions or `az extension show --name azure-cli-iot-ext` to see details about the IoT extension.

 In all cases, make sure the IoT extension is version **0.3.2** or greater.

-#### Installation methods in prefered order
+#### Installation methods in preferred order

 #### 1.a) Index method